jgimitola/seguropeludo-clon/README.md

 # Seguro Peludo - Clone page

-This is a NextJS + React Boostrap + Sass project.
+This is a NextJS + Sass project.
 The project consist on a clone page for the [Seguro Peludo](https://www.seguropeludo.com.co/) page.

 ## What do you need?